birukshegute/Google_cybersecurity_certificate/Course_4-Tools_of_the_Trade_Linux_and_SQL/Course_4_Portfolio_Project-File_permissions_completed.md

 ![Query Screenshot: changed permission of hidden file](Portfolio_project_1_screenshots/3.png)

-New permissions: -r--r-----
+- New permissions: -r--r-----
-Now only the user and group have read-only access.
+- Now only the user and group have read-only access.
 No access is given to others.

 ### 📁 Change Directory Permissions

-Directory: drafts/
+Directory: drafts/ <br>
 Issue: Directory was executable by others, posing a potential risk.

 Command used: